Apply for BAföG to attend school

 - Your own assets, provided they exceed 15,000 EUR before you turn 30 or 45,000 EUR after you turn 30.

-Parent-independent BAföG: Your parents’ income is not taken into account if you
+Parent-Independent BAföG: Your parents’ income is not taken into account if you

 - have been employed for 5 years after turning 18, or